astrohart/xyLOGIX.EasyTabs.VS2022/xyLOGIX.EasyTabs/README.md

 ##### Summary

-Flag indicating whether or not [_hookproc](#F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_hookproc 'xyLOGIX.EasyTabs.TitleBarTabsOverlay._hookproc') has been installed as a hook.
+Flag indicating whether [_hookproc](#F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_hookproc 'xyLOGIX.EasyTabs.TitleBarTabsOverlay._hookproc') has been installed as a hook.

 <a name='F-xyLOGIX-EasyTabs-TitleBarTabsOverlay-_hookproc'></a>